Zabrane/qlnd/doc/LightningTickerplants.md

 The reader should be aware that the above Lightning daemon software is a Beta version, and so, users should be cautious when using, keeping funds held on Lightning payment channels to a minimum.

-# Overview of the Lightning Network
+# What are payment channels

 The Lightning Network is a scaling solution being applied to Bitcoin, and other compatible blockchains, which enables trustless instant payments, together with improved privacy features.
 It is a layer-two solution which leverages the